void-linux/void-docs/src/config/post-install.md

 ## Updates

 Installation media contains a snapshot of packages from the day it was made.
-After installing and connecting the the network, new systems should be updated:
+After installing and connecting the network, new systems should be updated:

 ```
 # xbps-install -Su